About the Senior Dogs Project......

 Gandhi said, "The greatness of a nation and its moral progress can be judged by the way that its animals are treated."
 You can tell even more, we believe, by the way its older animals are treated.

-Some time ago, the Senior Dogs Project heard from a woman who wanted to place her 14-year-old Golden Retriever into a new home.
-We thought to ourselves, there must be extenuating circumstances.
+When we heard about a woman who wanted to place her 14-year-old Golden Retriever into a new home, we thought to ourselves, there must be extenuating circumstances.
 Not really, the woman explained; it was just that she was moving, and, in her new apartment, she would have to walk the dog rather than simply let her out into the garden as she always had.
 No, she herself was not old or infirm.
 No, it was not a question of money.
 She told us she couldn't take much time to talk because she was extremely busy packing.
-Besides, she said, she didn't think the dog would live much longer anyway.
+Besides, she said, she didn't think the dog would live much longer anyway and she wanted to "get rid of her" as soon as possible.

 Advancing age is a significant disadvantage in the "civilized" and "westernized" nations of the world, whether it appears in a dog or in a person.
 When the "youth cult" is added to the "throw-away" mentality of our society, the result is that little thought is given to preservation or conservation, and little patience is applied to making possessions or relationships last.
 If it's old or broken, obsolete or unattractive, it is put on the trash heap.
 When it comes to dogs, we see heart-breaking examples of this mentality, in many cases because people think of a dog as a disposable possession rather than a companion with whom they are in a relationship.
 And, of course, even if there is a relationship, if it becomes inconvenient, well, then, why not just end it?

 A 14-year-old dog has a very slim chance of being adopted.
 We know because we tried to place the Golden whose guardian didn't want to bother walking her.
-Every agency we contacted told us the same story: they had a full roster of older dogs -- nine and ten years old, but even as young as five -- who had been up for adoption for a long time and who were reaching the end of their grace period.
+Every agency we contacted told us the same story: they had enough older dogs -- nine and ten years old, but even as young as five -- who had been up for adoption for a long time and who were reaching the end of their grace period.

 In the world of dog rescue, it's the older and therefore "less desirable" dogs that break your heart the most.
 While the puppies have a fighting chance of being adopted because they are cute, cuddly and irresistible, shelters often schedule an older dog for immediate euthanizing simply on the basis of age.
 The reasoning is that since old dogs are the least likely to be adopted, space in the shelter is best used for the younger, more appealing dogs.